Yuu-Miino/MapPy/docs/source/index.rst

       ^^^^^^^^^^^^^^^

       Check out the Absolute Beginner's Guide.
-It contains an introduction to HDS's main concepts and links to additional tutorials.
+It contains an introduction to MapPy's main concepts and links to additional tutorials.

       .. button-ref:: contents/getting_started
          :expand: